dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##AXI DDR2 controller

-The Memory Interface Generator (MIG7) is used to create a DDR2 controller for the Nexys4 DDR board.
+The Memory Interface Generator (MIG7) is used to create a DDR2 controller for XXX RAM chip on the Nexys4 DDR board.
 The Microblaze will use a bootloader to copy the user application from Flash to DDR2 Ram.
 The DDR2 controller requires very precise timing parameters.
 These are specified in the [DDR2 RAM tutorial]().
 Add a MIG7 component and double click to configure:

   1.
   2.